Psylo2/safe-login-app/README.md

 __INTEGRATIONS:__ _Jinja2_

-Deployed over Docker, inorder to contain a safety lab environment\
+Deployed over Docker inorder to contain a safety lab environment

-_PLEASE TAKE NOTICE:_ __runs only with Chrome,Modzilla and Explorer.__
+_PLEASE TAKE NOTICE:_ __runs only with Chrome & Modzilla only__

 ## Endpoints